gpartin/LFM/code/docs/upload/LFM_Comprehensive_Report_20251103.md

 12 Summary

-Phase 1 provides the reproducibility framework for all Tier 1–3 LFM tests.
+Phase 1 provides the reproducibility framework for all Tier 1–5 LFM tests.
 It defines configuration structure, orchestration logic, validation thresholds, and proof-packet packaging.
-Successful completion confirms the model’s stability, isotropy, and conservation—forming the empirical base for Tier 4–6 development.
+Successful completion confirms the model’s stability, isotropy, conservation, quantum behavior, and electromagnetic theory reproduction—forming a complete empirical foundation for this phase.

 13 Legal & Licensing Notice